5 min read

-The ultimate guide to unique Middle Eastern percussion instruments
+Unique Middle Eastern percussion instruments

-Middle eastern music is famous for its simple percussion instruments played in complex rhythms and oriental grooves.
+Middle eastern music is famous for its simple percussion instruments played in complex rhythms and grooves.
 It is unavoidable not to be captivated by those beats the moment you hear them.

-Today we will talk about the stars of this oriental show: middle eastern percussion instruments.
+Today we will talk about the stars of this show: middle eastern percussion instruments.
 They are simply amazing with their basic structures, impressive embellishments, complex techniques, and rhythm patterns.

 How many middle eastern percussion instruments do you know?
 Let's look at some of the most important ones to know them better.